-Eastern View: Coconut has the following qualities...sweet, cooling, heavy and it balances Vata, can be a little heavy for Kaphas - but the digestive spices lighten this meal up for you.
+Eastern View: Coconut has the following qualities...sweet, cooling, heavy and it balances Vata and Pitta, so perfect for you.

 Coconut is a highly regarded food in Ayurveda.
 It is predominant in the sweet taste, has a cooling effect on the body and also a sweet post-digestive effect.
-It balances the vata in youbut in excess can aggravate kapha.
+It balances pitta and vata but in excess can aggravate kapha.
 Although it is relatively heavy and difficult to digest, it is useful in small amounts to nourish and invigorate the body and promote contentment and satisfaction in the mind - due to its sweet taste.

-Coconut is grounding and - a mixture of heavy, oily and sweet to pacify Vata and Kapha.
+Coconut is grounding and - a mixture of heavy, oily and sweet to pacify Vata and it's also great at cooling and pacifying Pitta!
 Ayurveda considers coconut a natural stress-buster.
 And in this dish the coconut combined with spices like cinnamon, cardamom, ginger, cloves, cumin, coriander, and turmeric, (typically found in curry powder) - coconut is not only delicious and versatile, but also heals the digestive system and promotes better metabolism.

 Western View: From a Western perspective, coconut is a gluten-free, alkaline food high in saturated fat and fibre.
+It will combat any Pitta inflammation of the digestive tract such as gastritis and hyperacidity.
 It also contains protein and some important minerals - calcium, iron, potassium and magnesium.
 Due to its high fat content it is low GI and will decrease the overall GI of any meal when added.
-This helps in reducing the extra pounds that the Kapha in you can put on!